HISTORIC SAPPINGTON HOUSES

 A longtime Boone Village Interpreter William Ray says, “Anyone who sees hand-hewn logs has a transformative experience.”
 Seeing them in real life reveals that we are not just talking about obscure historical facts, but about people like themselves who built homes and lives for their families during trying times.

-The 1816 log home was listed on the National Registry of Historic Places.
+The 1816 log home is also listed on the National Registry of Historic Places.